 Monica Talley is a director and heads Sterne Kessler's Trademark & Brand Protection Practice.
 For more than 25 years she has specialized in strategic trademark counseling and portfolio enhancement, developing anti-counterfeiting solutions and strategies, and resolving trademark disputes.
 Monica is particularly sought after for her expertise in enforcing brand rights against infringers and counterfeiters seeking to profit from her clients’ well-known brands.
 In addition to managing her robust practice, she is an adjunct professor teaching trademark law at The George Washington University Law School.

 Ranked as one of the leading trademark prosecution and strategy attorneys in Washington, DC, Monica is also noted for her global brand protection and commercialization strategies and is lauded by clients as someone who “protects clients’ brands like they’re her own and is brilliant on strategy and communication” and “runs an impressive team that can handle a large workflow without ever letting matters drop.
 Monica listens carefully to her clients, understands their concerns and is excellent at calibrating her tone with – and approach to – third parties appropriately” as reported by the editors of World Trademark Review in the 2022 and 2020 editions of WTR 1000, respectively.
 Monica has been consecutively ranked in the prestigious WTR 1000 since 2012.
 In addition, Monica was named the U.S. National Practitioner of the Year for Trademark Prosecution at the 2022 Managing IP Americas Awards.
-Managing IP has named her an "IP Star" 2013 and has recognized her as one of the magazine's "Top 250 Women in IP."
-Monica is also ranked among the "leading IP practitioners in the world" by the World Intellectual Property Review (WIPR) in their 2017, 2018, 2019, and 2020 "WIPR Leaders" publication.
+Managing IP has named her an "IP Star" since 2013 and has recognized her as one of the magazine's "Top 250 Women in IP."
+Monica is also ranked among the "leading IP practitioners in the world" by the World Intellectual Property Review (WIPR) in their 2017, 2018, 2019, 2020, and 2022 "WIPR Leaders" publication.

 Monica is also well-versed in prosecuting and defending opposition and cancellation proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.
 She handles a wide range of Internet trademark and domain name disputes; files arbitration complaints under ICANN’s Uniform Dispute Resolution Policy; negotiates resolutions to disputes; drafts advantageous settlement and coexistence agreements; and is skilled at negotiating and drafting license agreements.
 Sterne Kessler is an Official Agent for the Trademark Clearinghouse, and Monica assists brand owners with navigating the changing landscape of ICANN's evolving gTLD system.